ibansadowski/angela/On SP1’s Precompiles.md

 To conclude, SP1's precompiles deliver the immediate efficiency of custom circuits, while being wrapped up in the flexibility of zkVMs.
 We can expect popular programs to turn into precompiles themselves.
 Therefore, development time will keep trending down thanks to precompiles.
-### Historical Note

-We take it for granted these days that TCP/IP is the default networking protocol used for global communication.
-This was far from a given, with serious competition by the OSI Model, a more “elegant” technical solution supported by “stronger” standards.
-Yet as history shows, the high complexity of OSI lost out to TCP/IP's simple and practical implementation.
-We see some parallels here between the two “sides” of this current debate.
-The truth here isn't so simple *because* of precompiles.
-What’s most extensible is often most standardizable, and will ultimately “win” out on adoption.